puppetlabs/puppetdb/documentation/index.markdown

 [See here for advanced installation instructions.][install_advanced]

-### Puppet 4.0.0
+### Puppet 5.0.0

-Your site's Puppet masters must be running Puppet 4.0.0 or later.
+Your site's Puppet masters must be running Puppet Server 5.0.0 or later.
 [You will need to connect your Puppet masters to PuppetDB after installing it][connect].
 If you wish to use PuppetDB with
-[standalone nodes that are running puppet apply][apply], every node must be running 3.8.1 or later.
+[standalone nodes that are running puppet apply][apply], every node must be running 5.0.0 or later.

-### PostgreSQL 9.4
+### PostgreSQL 9.6

-PuppetDB requires PostgreSQL 9.4 or later.
+PuppetDB requires PostgreSQL 9.6 or later.
 If not provided by your distribution, compatible versions of Postgres can be installed from the PGDG (PostgreSQL Global Development Group) repositories.
 See apt.postgresql.org or yum.postgresql.org for more information.